I picked this up expecting a business book.

 It looks like:

-Reading this as a designer, I recognised every one of them.
+Reading this as a designer, I recognised every hallmark.

 I’ve sat in rooms where the “strategy” was: